geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 3. Bug: Appearance (light mode, dark mode) is not reflected after setting updated

 4. Bug: Enable conversion history setting not followed: all conversions are recorded

+5. When concersion history is enabled, the conversion performed should immediately visble under "Recent conversions" section.